cdeck3r/cdeck3r.github.io/teaching/teaching.md

 ## Hackathons
 Results of hackathons conducted in masters programmes SCM and DBM.

+### Digital Business Engineering (DBE)

+* [Summary blog post](http://cdeck3r.com/2020-02-16-DBE-IoTHackathon/) about the IoT hackathon projects on "Embedded Digital Services in Everyday Routines" (IoT, winter term 2018/19)
+    * Five projects on a broad range of ideas
+    * Project reports and Minimum Viable Products (MVP) implementations available

 ### Services Computing (SCM)

+Starting from the winter term 2019 the masters program on Services Computing stopped accepting new applications.
+It continues as  revised program [Digital Business Engineering (DBE)](https://www.hhz.de/master/digital-business-engineering/).

 * [Summary blog post](/2019-08-13-SCM-IoTHackathon/) about the IoT hackathon on bridging the gap to demonstrate the IoT economic principle (IoT, summer term 2019)
     * Parking management for shopping carts